codyloyd/notes/css_floats_positioning.md

 	visibility: hidden;
 }
 ```
-- doing this creates a new block after everything else in the containerand makes it hidden
+- doing this creates a new pseudo-block after everything else in the container and makes it hidden
+- lastly.. if you float the parent container, it will recognize it's floated children and resize itself accordingly.

+##POSITIONING